-Moderate (in terms of cost).
+Moderate (in terms of expenditure).
 Better than bare-bones, less than luxurious.
-For example, whenever I’m in Japan, I tend to avoid hostels on the one hand and high-end ryokan on the other, preferring the mid-range compromise of the Japanese business hotel.
+No hostels on the one hand, no Ritz-Carltons on the other.

 Non-adventurous.
-I like places with reliable transportation, low crime rates, and Catholic churches (can’t skip Mass on Sundays!).
-What can I say: I’m an introverted, nightlife-avoiding, non-beachgoing chap who enjoys order, cleanliness, and strict-to-the-second train timetables.
-Is it any wonder I visit Japan so often? *haha*
+I’m an introverted, nightlife-avoiding, non-beachgoing chap who enjoys order, cleanliness, and strict-to-the-second train timetables.
+Is it any wonder I visit Japan so often?

 (Mostly) selfie-free.
-I find faceless pictures far better than selfies for reliving favourite moments from my past journeys.
-After all, I collect memories by looking out at the world around me – not by looking back at myself!
+I collect memories by looking out at the world around me – not by looking back at myself.

 Why does your blog have two names?

 Long answer: I started writing this travel blog under the title “Within Striking Distance”.
-That was also the basis for its original WordPress address (withinstrikingdistance.wordpress.com), which you’ll continue to see sprinkled around as links or as the label on the lower part of my pictures.
-(It’s still a perfectly functional address; everything just gets redirected automatically.)
+That was also the basis for its original WordPress address (withinstrikingdistance.wordpress.com), which you’ll continue to see sprinkled around here as links or as a label on some older pictures.

-Nearly seven years after my first post, I decided to give this place a custom domain.
-Having mulled over various options, I settled on “ittekuru” (行って来る; lit., “go and come back”), which is a very casual way of saying “I’m off!” or “I’m stepping out for a bit!” to one’s family in Japanese.
+Nearly seven years after my first post, I finally decided to sign up for a custom domain.
+Not a name change; just a change in URL.
+After mulling over options, I settled on “ittekuru” (行って来る; lit., “go and come back”), which is a very casual way of saying “I’m off!” or “I’m stepping out for a bit!” in Japanese.
 Short, sweet, and dovetails neatly with the travel theme of this blog.
-(Never mind that my holidays tend to last a bit longer than the day I’d spend at work or the hour I’d spend at the shops, which is the sort of thing this expression tends to be used for!)
+Never mind that my holidays tend to last a bit longer than the day I’d spend at work or the hour I’d spend at the shops, which is the sort of thing this expression tends to be used for!